 As the saying goes, some people could sell a glass of water to a drowning man.
 But no matter how naturally skilled the sales representatives on your team are, they could still benefit from the guidance and consistency that sales call planning provides.

 Planning a well-researched and practiced sales call will give your sales rep an advantage.
-Check out the basic steps that most sales teams include, and then set your team up for success with your own sales call planning template in Lucidchart.
+Check out the basic steps that most sales teams include, and then set your team up for success with our sales call planning template.

 What is a sales call?